jaz000-git/Isoform-aware-functional-enrichment-analysis/README.md

 # Isoform-Aware Functional Enrichment Analysis Pipeline

 This repository provides a pipeline for **isoform-level differential transcript usage (DTU) classification** followed by **GO term over-representation analysis (ORA)**.
-The method is designed to capture functional enrichment driven specifically by **isoform switching events**, rather than gene-level changes.
+The method is designed to capture functional enrichment driven specifically by **isoform-level variation**, rather than gene-level changes.

 ---